cunnie/docs/bosh_create_dns_server.md

 <a name="nine"><sup>2</sup></a> The number *"9"* in *BIND 9* appears to be a version number, but it isn't: BIND 9 is a distinct codebase from BIND 4, BIND 8, and BIND 10.
 It's different software.

 This is an important distinction because version numbers, by convention, are not used in BOSH release names.
 For example, the version number of *BIND 9* that we are downloading is 9.10.2, but we don't name our release *bind-9-9.10.2-release*; instead we name it *bind-9-release*.

+Even polished distributions struggle with the *BIND* vs. *named* dichotomy, and the result is evident in the placement of configuration files.
+For example, the default location for *named.conf* in Ubuntu is */etc/bind/named.conf* but in FreeBSD is */etc/namedb/named.conf* (it's even more complicated in that FreeBSD's directory */etc/namedb* is actually a symbolic link to */var/named/etc/namedb*, for FreeBSD prefers to run *named* in a [chroot](http://en.wikipedia.org/wiki/Chroot) environment whose root is */var/named*.
+This symbolic link has the advantage that *named*'s configuration file has the same location both from within the chroot and without).

 <a name="bind_system_call"><sup>3</sup></a> We refer to the UNIX system call [bind](http://linux.die.net/man/2/bind) (e.g. "binding to port 53") and not the DNS nameserver *BIND*.